ksu-cs-textbooks/cis580/content/15-heightmap-terrain/03-terrain-class.md

 ![Our Triangle Strip Layout Strategy]({{<static "images/heightmap-terrain-3.4.png">}})

-Notice that for the two extra triangles created by this pattern, 6 and 7, two of thier vertices are the same.
+Notice that for the two extra triangles created by this pattern, 6 and 7, two of their vertices are the same.
 This means they are actually lines!
 And they will be rendered as part of the edge of triangles 5 and 8.
 Moreover, all our diagonals are slanting the same direction.

 Let's use this pattern as we declare our indices in the helper method `InitializeIndices()`: